CryptoLenz | What is Crypto Airdrops: Deciphering the Concept

 In crypto, there are usually three types of airdrops

-• Retroactive Airdrops: Project gives airdrops to people who interact with its protocol: swap, adding liquidty, try testnet, doing quests, etc.
+1. Retroactive Airdrops: projects give airdrops to people who interact with its protocol: swap, adding liquidity, try testnet, doing quests, etc.

-• Holders Airdrops: Project give airdrop to people who hold or stake token’s or NFTs of another project
+2. Holders Airdrops: Projects give airdrops to people who hold or stake tokens or NFTs of another project

-• Bounty Airdrops: Projects give small amount of token or USD to people who interact with them on social through a promotional campaign such as: making stickers, making memes, sharing tweets, doing Q&A, etc.
+3. Bounty Airdrops: Projects give a small amount of token or USD to people who interact with them on social through a promotional campaign such as: making stickers, making memes, sharing tweets, doing Q&A, etc.

 The storyline of airdrops truly escalated with the ICO (Initial Coin Offering) boom of 2017.
 Ever since airdrops have been the Robin to every crypto Batman, a trusty sidekick helping crypto projects attract users, build a community, and increase liquidity.